Boeing faces new questions about the 737 Max after a plane suffers a gaping hole in its side

-The Federal Aviation Administration said it was requiring immediate inspections of Max 9 planes operated by U.S. airlines or flown in the United States by foreign carriers.

-The FAA’s emergency order, which it said will affect about 171 planes worldwide, is the latest blow to Boeing over the Max lineup of jets, which were involved in two deadly crashes shortly after their debut.
+The emergency landing of a Boeing 737 Max jetliner with a gaping hole in its side and the airline’s decision to ground identical planes is renewing questions about the safety of Boeing’s best-selling plane — one that was involved in two deadly crashes.

-On Friday, a window panel blew out on an Alaska Airlines Boeing 737 Max 9 seven minutes after takeoff from Portland, Oregon.
-The rapid loss of cabin pressure pulled the clothes off a child and caused oxygen masks to drop from the ceiling, but miraculously none of the 171 passengers and six members were injured.
+A window panel blew out on an Alaska Airlines Boeing 737-9 Max seven minutes after takeoff from Portland, Oregon, on Friday.
+The rapid loss of cabin pressure pulled the clothes off a child and caused oxygen masks to drop from the ceiling, but miraculously none of the 174 passengers and six members were injured.
 Pilots made a safe emergency landing.

 Hours after the terrifying incident, Alaska Airlines announced that it would ground its entire fleet of 65 Max 9s for inspections and maintenance.
 CEO Ben Minicucci said Alaska expects the inspections to be completed “in the next few days.”

-Alaska said on Saturday that it had completed inspecting more than one-fourth of its Max 9 fleet “with no concerning findings.
-Aircraft will return to service as their inspections are completed with our full confidence.”

-Even the short grounding disrupted the airline — the Max 9 accounts for more than one-fourth of Alaska’s fleet — and its passengers.
-On Saturday, Alaska canceled more than 100 flights, or 14% of its schedule, by late morning on the West Coast, according to FlightAware.
+Even a short grounding will pose significant problems for the airline and its passengers — the Max 9 accounts for more than one-fourth of Alaska’s fleet.
+On Saturday, Alaska canceled about 100 flights, or 13% of its schedule, by midmorning on the West Coast, according to FlightAware.

-United Airlines said it had inspected 33 of its 79 Max 9s, and pulling the planes from service had caused about 60 canceled flights.
+United Airlines also operates a large fleet of 737-9 Max jets.
+A United spokesman said Saturday the airline had nothing yet to announce about its Max fleet.

+India’s aviation watchdog told its airlines to immediately inspect emergency exits of all Boeing 737-8 Max planes, a slightly smaller model than the 737-9 Max.
+The country’s aviation authority complained about a lack of guidance from Boeing.

-The FAA and the National Transportation Safety Board said they would investigate Friday’s incident.
+The Federal Aviation Administration and the National Transportation Safety Board said they would investigate Friday’s incident.

-Boeing declined a request to make an executive available for comment.
-The company, based in Arlington, Virginia, issued a statement saying it supported the FAA’s decision to require immediate inspections.
-Boeing said it was providing technical help to the investigators.

-Analysts said the extent of the damage to Boeing’s brand will depend on what investigators determine caused the blowout.

-Richard Aboulafia, a longtime aerospace analyst and consultant, said if the blowout is traced to a manufacturing issue it would put more pressure on Boeing to change its processes, and cash-generating deliveries of new planes could be slowed.

-Aboulafia said, however, he doesn’t expect any change in Boeing’s sales of the planes “unless the situation is worse than it seems.”
-Airlines are snapping up new, more fuel-efficient planes from Boeing and Airbus to meet strong demand for travel coming out of the pandemic.
+“We are aware of the incident involving Alaska Airlines Flight 1282,” the company said Friday night.
+“We are working to gather more information and are in contact with our airline customer.
+A Boeing technical team stands ready to support the investigation.”

-The plane involved in Friday’s incident is brand-new — it began carrying passengers in November and has made only 145 flights, according to Flightradar24, a flight-tracking service.
+The plane involved is brand-new — it began carrying passengers in November and has made only 145 flights, according to Flightradar24, a flight-tracking service.

-The Max — the Max 8 and Max 9 differ mainly in size — is the newest version of Boeing’s venerable 737, a twin-engine, single-aisle plane frequently used on U.S. domestic flights.
+The Max — there are currently three versions: the 8, 9 and 10, which differ mainly in size — is the newest version of Boeing’s venerable 737, a twin-engine, single-aisle plane frequently used on U.S. domestic flights.

 More than a decade ago, Boeing considered designing and building an entirely new plane to replace the 737.
 But afraid of losing sales to European rival Airbus, which was marketing a more fuel-efficient version of its similarly sized A320, Boeing decided to take the shorter path of tweaking the 737 — and the Max was born.